Edible Wild Plants: A Year-Round Guide to UK Foraging

 Jack-by-the-Hedge (Alliaria petiolata):

 Jack-by-the-Hedge, also called hedge garlic or garlic mustard, is a versatile edible plant found in hedgerows, woodlands, and gardens across the UK.
 Recognizable by its heart-shaped leaves and clusters of small white flowers, it emits a pleasant garlic and mustard scent when crushed.
-Use the young leaves to add a mild garlic and peppery flavor to salads, sandwiches, or cooked dishes.
+Use the young leaves to add a mild garlic and peppery flavour to salads, sandwiches, or cooked dishes.

 Foraging Tips for Spring